Commercial Requester Accounts

 Security Requirements

-Individuals and businesses enrolled in the CRA Program must follow our security requirements.
+Individuals and businesses enrolled in the Commercial Requester Account Program must follow our security requirements.
 Enrolled entities must:

 • Maintain the security and integrity of the information they receive.
 A violation of any provision(s) of the agreement, whether by omission or commission, will be grounds for action by DMV and may result in suspension or termination of service.